lomitapide (Oral route)

 If you are also using cholestyramine (Questran®) or colesevelam (Welchol®), take it at least 4 hours before or after you take lomitapide.

-Do not drink more than one alcoholic drink per day with lomitapide.
+Do not drink more than 1 alcoholic drink per day with lomitapide.
 This could cause unwanted effects on the liver.

 Grapefruit juice should be avoided while taking lomitapide.